The InSAR absolute phase amid singularities: Wrapped and unwrapped phase

 \subsubsection{Dependence on variables}

-The coherence, and in turn $\varphi$, commonly depend on exogenic variables.
-For defining the absolute phase, the exogenic variables describe InSAR configuration parameters such as the observation time and antenna position of the secondary acquisition, while the primary configuration is fixed.
-The configuration parameters are encoded by $\wb$ in a space $W$, assumed to be a subset of $R^n$.
+The coherence, and in turn $\varphi$, commonly depend on variables.
+For defining the absolute phase, these variables describe InSAR configuration parameters such as the observation time and antenna position of the secondary acquisition, while the primary configuration is fixed.
+The configuration parameters are encoded by $\wb$ in a space $W$, assumed to be a subset of $\mathbb{R}^n$.
 For modeling, it can be convenient to fix the configuration parameters and introduce model parameters $\bb$ in a space $B$; they may for instance describe a scatterer's position.
-For describing observed InSAR coherences, the coherence will vary with a space-like variable $\xb \in X$, with e.g. $X = \mathbb{R}^2$ for a planar interferogram.
+For describing observations such as a planar interferogram, we use $\xb \in X$ to denote spatial variables; for a two-dimensional interferogram, the space $X$ is $\mathbb{R}^2$.
 For now, we will focus on a configuration parameter space $W$.

 We can think of a coherence field $\gamma(\wb)$ obtained through a complex-valued function $\gamma: W \rightarrow \mathbb{C}$ mapping $\wb \in W$ to a coherence $\gamma(\wb)$.
 The function $\gamma$ will be assumed to be continuous and smooth ($C^{\infty}$), apart from the discussion of discretely sampled data in Sec. \ref{sec:discrete}.